kex3/solving-programming-problems/README.md

 # presenting the next cool programming paradigm

 `2) Remove all cache`
 If we remove all forms of cache, we won't have to invalidate it.
+I find it amazing that this has gone undiscovered for this long, since it's such an obvious solution.

 `4) Use predefined naming of entities`
 A class is prefixed by `c` and followed by a running number.
 Thusly, the first class you create will be named `c2`, the second one `c4`, `c6`, `c8` and then so on to `cInfinity`.

 Variables and functions will be referenced by `a` and `b` suffixed by numbers in the same way.
 Therefore you will always be able to see which entity is biggulater than the other one, by referencing the position in the alphabet.